arthurmco/familyline-testbed/README.md

 On Linux, you will need the softwares below:

- - *GLM:* for vector mathematics
+ - *GLM*: for vector mathematics
- - *GLEW:* for dealing with OpenGL extensions
+ - *GLEW*: for dealing with OpenGL extensions
- - *SDL:* for dealing with our window.
+ - *SDL*: for dealing with our window.
 Version 2.0 is required.
- - *devIL:* for loading our textures.
+ - *devIL*: for loading our textures.
- - *cairo:* for drawing the interfaces
+ - *cairo*: for drawing the interfaces
- - *libyaml:* For parsing the `assets.yaml` file, aka the asset list.
+ - *libyaml*: For parsing the `assets.yaml` file, aka the asset list.
  - *nlohmann-json*: For parsing and creating JSON from some network messages.
+ - *tl-expected*: We are now starting to use the tl-expected header files to make error handling nicer
- - *curlpp:* For network communication (pre-game server-client communication is HTTP-based)
+ - *curlpp*: For network communication (pre-game server-client communication is HTTP-based)
- - *libflatbuffers:* For serializing the input to a file, and reading from it
+ - *libflatbuffers*: For serializing the input to a file, and reading from it

 Please build in a separate directory from the source.
 For exemple,